takim-dev/tutorial/apache2/using multiple php.md

 > ; On windows:
 >
 > extension_dir="E:\xampp\php\ext"
+- permasalahan extension intl tidak aktif coba cara ini
-- I found a way to do that which works for me.
+> I found a way to do that which works for me.
 What I did is to copy the all the files containing this name icu****.dll from my php directory into the Apache bin directory then restart my server.
 The icu****.dll files are up to 4 in my own php directory.